Sun Dried Tomato Pesto (Pesto Rosso)

-This Homemade Sun Dried Tomato Pesto Sauce (Pesto Rosso, Red Pesto) is a Sicilian variation of the traditional basil pesto.
-It has a deep, sweet, and tangy flavor and is very versatile.
-Made using a handful of ingredients, this pesto comes together in just 5 minutes (gluten-free, can be easily made vegan).
+This Homemade Sun-Dried Tomato Pesto Sauce (Pesto Rosso, Red Pesto) is a Sicilian variation of the traditional basil pesto.
+It comes together in just 5 minutes and uses a handful of ingredients.

 Love tomatoes?
 Love basil?
-Then, you are in for a treat with this amazing Homemade Sun Dried Tomato Pesto Sauce (Pesto Rosso, Red Pesto) which is a Sicilian variation of the traditional basil pesto.
+Then, you are in for a treat with this amazing Homemade Sun-Dried Tomato Pesto Sauce (Pesto Rosso, Red Pesto), a Sicilian variation of the traditional basil pesto.

-Rich red in color, this tomato pesto is tangy, slightly sweet, savory, and loaded with umami flavor from the dried tomatoes.
+Rich red, this tomato pesto is tangy, slightly sweet, savory, and loaded with umami flavor from the dried tomatoes.
 This condiment is addictive, flavorful, and super versatile.

-Pesto Rosso comes to my rescue on days when I come back home tired from work or it’s a school night and I have no time to put together a meal.
-I just toss my favorite pasta, roasted vegetables, or grilled chicken in this delicious sauce and a delicious meal is ready in no time.
+Pesto Rosso comes to my rescue on days when I come back home tired from work, or it’s a school night, and I have no time to put together a meal.
+I toss my favorite pasta, roasted vegetables, or grilled chicken in this delicious sauce, and a delicious meal is ready in no time.

-Although red pesto is available in the market easily these days, I prefer making it at home.
-Homemade pesto is free of any chemicals, colors, and preservatives.
-It is made using the best ingredients and is still much economical.
-Plus it takes just a few minutes to bring together, so there is no excuse to not make it at home.
+Although red pesto is easily available in the market, I prefer making it at home.
+Homemade pesto is free of chemicals, colors, and preservatives.
+It is made using the best ingredients and is still very economical.
+Plus, it takes just a few minutes to make, so there is no excuse not to make it at home.

-This recipe is gluten-free and can be easily made vegan.
-You can also half, double, or triple it as per your requirement.
+This sun-dried tomato pesto recipe is gluten-free and can be easily made vegan.

-Sun Dried Tomatoes – Use dry sun-dried tomatoes or sun dried tomatoes packed in oil.
-If using the dry ones, you will have to use more oil while blending.
+Sun-Dried Tomatoes – You can use dry or sun-dried tomatoes packed in oil.
+If you use the dry ones, you will need to use more oil while blending.

-Find the dry sundried tomatoes in the produce section and the oil-packed sun-dried tomatoes in the aisle of your grocery store which has canned vegetables.
+Find the dry sundried tomatoes in the produce section and the oil-packed sun-dried tomatoes in the aisle of your grocery store with canned vegetables.

-Also, try to pick the tomatoes which do not have anything else added.
-If using the ones with garlic and herbs added to them, reduce the amount of these two ingredients in the recipe.
+Also, try to pick the tomatoes that have nothing else added.
+If using the ones with garlic and herbs added, reduce the amount of these two ingredients in the recipe.

 The color of the pesto will depend upon the type of sun-dried tomatoes you use.

-Extra Virgin Olive Oil – Oil adds great texture to the pesto along with a nice flavor.
-Make sure you use high-quality extra-virgin olive oil for the best flavor.
+Extra Virgin Olive Oil – Oil adds great texture to the pesto and a nice flavor.
+For the best flavor, make sure you use high-quality extra-virgin olive oil.

-Parmesan Cheese – Replace parmesan cheese with Pecorino or Asiago if it’s not available.
-Replace it with nutritional yeast for a vegan pesto.
+Parmesan Cheese – If parmesan cheese is unavailable, substitute it with Pecorino, Asiago, or nutritional yeast for a vegan pesto.

 Toasted Almonds – Toast the almonds before adding them to the pesto.
-While toasting, make sure you toast on low heat, otherwise, there are chances that the almonds will get burnt.
+Make sure you toast on low heat; otherwise, there is a chance that the almonds will get burnt.

 You can also replace the almonds with cashews, pine nuts, walnuts, pecans, peanuts, or pistachios.
 A mix of nuts will also work great.